List on Bids44 →

 Essential Checks

-1. Verify Specs with msinfo32: Press Windows + R, type “msinfo32” and hit Enter.
-Cross-check the displayed processor, RAM, and exact model number against the seller’s claims.
-This confirms you’re buying what’s advertised.
+1. Verify Actual Specifications: Press Windows + R, type msinfo32, and hit Enter.
+Check the processor, installed RAM, BIOS version, and exact model number against the seller’s claims.

-3. Run CrystalDiskInfo for SSD Health: Download and run CrystalDiskInfo.
-It will show the health status of the SSD (or HDD).
-If it shows “Caution” or “Bad,” walk away—the storage drive is failing.
-“Good” status is what you want.
+3. Inspect SSD/HDD Health: Use CrystalDiskInfo to check the health status of the storage drive.
+If it shows “Caution” or “Bad,” walk away—the drive is failing.

-4. Perform a Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colors at max brightness.
-Look closely for any pixels that are stuck on a color or remain black, indicating dead pixels.
+4. Perform a Dead Pixel Test: Open full-screen images of solid colours (red, green, blue, white, black) at max brightness.
+Look closely for any stuck, dead, or discoloured pixels.

-5. Test All Ports: Plug in a USB drive into every USB-A and USB-C port.
-Connect an external monitor via HDMI.
-Plug in headphones into the audio jack.
-Ensure all ports are functional and detect devices properly.
+5. Test All Ports: Plug in a USB drive, an HDMI cable to an external display, headphones into the audio jack, and if available, an SD card.
+Ensure all ports are functional.

-6. Test Every Keyboard Key: Open Notepad or a similar text editor and press every single key, including function keys (Fn + F-keys), to ensure they all register.
-Listen for any double-typing issues or keys that feel mushy.
+6. Test Every Keyboard Key: Open a text editor (like Notepad) and press every single key on the keyboard, including function keys (Fn+F1, F2, etc.) and the Numpad.
+Listen for any double-typing or unresponsive keys.

-7. Test the Trackpad: Check all multi-touch gestures (two-finger scroll, pinch-to-zoom), and click in all four corners of the trackpad.
-Ensure there’s no physical wobble or excessive play.
+7. Evaluate the Trackpad: Test all multi-touch gestures (two-finger scroll, pinch-to-zoom), and click in all four corners.
+Check for any physical wobble or inconsistent clicking.

-9. Run a Stress Test: Download and run Cinebench R23 for at least 10 minutes.
-The laptop shouldn’t thermal throttle excessively (CPU clock speed drops significantly) or shut down due to overheating.
-Fans will get loud, but that’s normal.
+9. Run a Brief Stress Test: Download and run Cinebench R23 for 10 minutes.
+The laptop should not thermal throttle excessively or shut down abruptly.
+Monitor CPU temperatures with HWMonitor.

-10. Check the Hinges: Open and close the lid several times.
-The hinges should feel smooth and firm, holding the screen in place at any angle without wobbling or making creaking sounds.
-Loose or cracked hinges are expensive to fix.
+10. Inspect the Hinges: Open and close the lid several times, slowly and gently.
+The hinges should feel firm and smooth, holding the screen securely at any angle.
+Loose or cracked hinges are expensive to repair.

-11. Check for Swollen Battery: Place the laptop on a perfectly flat surface.
-If it rocks or doesn’t sit flat, the battery inside might be swollen, which is a fire hazard.
-Also, check if the trackpad area is bulging upwards.
+11. Check for Swollen Battery: Place the laptop on a perfectly flat surface and press gently on the corners.
+If it rocks or wobbles, or if the trackpad area feels unusually raised, the battery might be swelling—a serious safety hazard.

-Windows + R → “msinfo32”Detailed system information (CPU, RAM, BIOS, model)
+Windows + R then msinfo32Full system info: processor, RAM, BIOS, model

-Windows + R → “cmd” → wmic bios get serialnumberRetrieves serial number for warranty verification
+Windows + R then cmd then wmic bios get serialnumberSerial number (for warranty verification)

 Insider Checks

-THE KEYBOARD SHINE TEST: Tilt the laptop under a bright light and look at the keys from an angle.
-Heavily used keys like the spacebar, ‘E’, ‘T’, ‘A’, ‘S’, and the left Shift key will develop a visible shine as the matte texture wears off.
-A “barely used” laptop with shiny keys means it’s seen far more action than claimed.
-If some keys are shiny but others are pristine in an unusual pattern, the keyboard might have been partially replaced.
-Repair cost if heavily worn: cosmetic, but reduces resale by ₹1,000-2,000.
+THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under a bright light and look at the keys from an angle.
+Heavily used keys like the spacebar, ‘E’, ‘T’, ‘A’, ‘S’, and the Numpad will develop a visible shine as their matte texture wears off.
+If a seller claims “barely used” but the keys are shiny, they’ve likely used it far more than stated.
+If some keys are matte and others shiny in unusual patterns, the keyboard might have been partially replaced—ask why.
+Missing this check could mean you’re buying a much more worn-out machine, costing you ₹3,000-6,000 in future repairs or reduced lifespan.

-THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and then let go gently.
-It should stay firmly in that position.
-If it falls open further or snaps shut, the hinge mechanism is worn out from heavy use or potential drop damage.
-A worn hinge can eventually crack the plastic chassis.
-Hinge repair costs ₹3,000-6,000, and if the chassis is damaged, it can be much higher.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and gently let go.
+It should stay firmly in place without falling further open or closed.
+If it sags, falls, or feels excessively loose, the hinge mechanism is worn from heavy use, rough handling, or potential drop damage.
+Hinge repairs can be complex and cost ₹3,000-5,500, especially if the chassis mounting points are damaged.

-THE DISPLAY HALO TEST (Backlight Bleed): Open a pitch-black image in full-screen mode, max brightness, in a dark room.
-Look for lighter areas or “halos” around the edges of the screen, especially in the corners.
-This is backlight bleed.
-Minor bleed is common, but excessive bright corners or large blotches indicate display damage from pressure or a poor-quality replacement screen.
-Significant backlight bleed can drop value by ₹2,000-4,000.
+THE DISPLAY HALO TEST: Open a pitch-black image in fullscreen mode, turn the brightness to maximum, and observe the screen in a dark room.
+Look for lighter areas or “halos” around the edges, which indicate backlight bleed.
+Excessive bright corners or patches can suggest pressure damage to the display or a non-original, poorly fitted replacement screen.
+While often cosmetic, severe bleed can reduce resale value by ₹2,000-4,000.

-THE BOTTOM SCREW CHECK: Examine the screws on the bottom panel of the laptop.
-If they show tool marks, scratches, or are slightly different colors, the laptop has definitely been opened.
-This isn’t always bad (could be a RAM/SSD upgrade), but it’s a red flag if the seller denies it was ever opened.
-Ask why it was opened.
-If the story doesn’t add up, walk away.
-A poorly closed or damaged bottom panel can cost ₹1,000-2,500 to replace.
+THE BOTTOM SCREW CHECK: Carefully examine the screws on the bottom panel of the laptop.
+If they show tool marks, scratches, or are slightly different colours or types, the laptop has been opened.
+This isn’t always bad (could be a legitimate SSD upgrade or cleaning), but it warrants asking the seller why it was opened.
+If they deny it was ever opened, but the screws tell a different story, it’s a red flag—walk away.
+You could be buying a unit with hidden internal damage or non-original parts, risking ₹5,000-10,000 in unforeseen repairs.

 Common Scams to Watch For (India 2026)